Staff Privacy Notice

-For all queries relating to CSH Surrey’s information rights practices, please email nelcsu.dpo@nhs.net or call 03000 428 438.
+For all queries relating to CSH Surrey’s Information Governance, please email csh.igteam@nhs.net

 What information does the organisation collect?

 The organisation collects and processes a range of information about you.
-This includes:
+This includes but it not limited to:

 - your name, address and contact details, including email address and telephone number, date of birth and gender;